methodphoto/themincricketclub/1999/tappers.md

 game: Tappers v The Min
 location: Pembroke College, Oxford
 date: 22/08/1999
-report: Tappers batted first and made 195 for 3 wkts.
-The Min replied with 114 all out
+report: The Min batted first and made 114 all out.
+Tappers replied with 117 for 6 wkt
-result: Tappers won by
+result: Tappers won by 4 wkts
 next: old-colfeians
 parent: 1999 Fixtures
 ---